bctiemann/pri/README.md

 As standard, Django takes its central settings from the `settings.py` file in the main project directory (i.e. `pri`).
 However, I have added an `env.template.yaml` which you should copy to `env.yaml` in your local environment and in any additional env where the app will be deployed.

+The localized `env.yaml` files allow us to set different values for settings such as `STATIC_ROOT` and other deployment-sensitive variations depending on the environment, without maintaining separate versions of `settings.py` in code and having to switch between them.

 Any secrets/passwords/sensitive strings should be put in this yaml file; its contents will be merged into `settings.py` and made available to the app.
-The secrets can be stored separately from the main source repo and shared directly.
+The secrets can be stored separately from the main source repo and shared directly between developers.
 In production deployments, env.yaml should be made readable only by the web user.
 This is how we keep secrets out of source control.

 ### ORM and Database management: Migrations

 It is important to drive and track all database changes in code rather than by directly manipulating the DB.
 This is the purpose of migrations.

-Each time you make a change to a model in the ORM  (i.e. in a `models.py` file), you should run `./manage.py makemigration` to auto-generate migration files capturing the changes to the model, which translate to appropriate DB alterations for the DB backend in use for a given environment.
+Each time you make a change to a model in the ORM  (i.e. in a `models.py` file), you should run `./manage.py makemigrations` to auto-generate migration files capturing the changes to the model, which translate to appropriate DB alterations for the DB backend in use for a given environment.
 Then you can run `./manage.py migrate` to apply the migrations.
 Be sure to add your newly created migration files to your git checkins.